 Sophia has a strong criminal defence practice, defending cases in both the Magistrates and Crown Court.
 She has experience representing clients at all stages of the criminal justice process.

-She has developed a wealth of experience covering a broad spectrum of offences, including supply of Class A drugs, serious violence, sexual offences, financial crime, public disorder and weapons offences.
+She has developed a wealth of experience covering a broad spectrum of offences, including murder, serious violence, sexual offences, possession and supply of drugs, sexual offences, financial crime and weapons offences.
+Sophia also has extensive knowledge and experience of driving offences, ranging from cases of speeding and no insurance to dangerous driving and fatal road traffic collisions.

 Sophia is recognised for her thorough preparation and for providing tactical, clear advice to both professional and lay clients.
 She is a robust and tenacious advocate who is committed to achieving the best results for her clients.